LinusU/node-albatross/readme.md

 Creates a new instance of `Albatross` and connect to the specified uri.

+**Note:** Albatross creates the MongoDB client with `ignoreUndefined: true`, which means that `undefined` values will not be stored in the database.
+This is the new default in the BSON library, and is also how the standard `JSON.stringify` works.

 #### BSON Binary API

 The following functions are exposed on the module: